nyxssmith/LamplighterGame/README.md

 each mission rewards gold depending on how they did as well as a fixed ammount for upkeep depending on difficulty (less = harder)

+push escape to see squad overview of who has what stats and items

 ## squad

 squad can be n people

 can equip each member at the start of each mission can buy new members at end of each mission